ICLEI Brussels Office

 ICLEI is represented in the capital of the European Union by the ICLEI Brussels Office.
 By having a presence in Brussels, ICLEI is amidst the most politically powerful institutions in Europe and representations of regional and local governments and thus in an ideal position to network and represent Members where it matters.

 The Brussels Office is headed up by Peter Defranceschi.
 Peter holds degrees in Law, and Human Rights and Democracy in the Mediterranean.
 He is fluent in English, German, Italian, Spanish, French and Portuguese.

-For further information on how to contact the ICLEI Brussels Office, click here.
+For information on contacting the ICLEI Brussels Office, click here.